Course Outline

 Python script that:

-• reads text files
+• Reads text-based files

-• extracts relevant information
+• Extracts pertinent information

 Day 2